-Select the desired operator designatedA,B,C,or D. The Balancer can store wheel parameters of four operators.
-The Operator button toggles between the four operators with each depression.
+Select the desired operator designated A,B,C, D or P1 thru P4.
+The System III Balancer can store wheel parameters of four operators and four other stored parameters.
+The Operator button toggles between the stored locations with each depression.